 There have been a few others but they've been meaningless events in his life.

 Snake Eyes/Scarlett (G.I.
 Joe Comic Book Marvel-IDW) The most in-love couple and the main couple in the main G.I.
-Joe comic book (the second being Flint/Lady Jaye), they've loved each other for years (since issue #27 in September 1984 stated that she’s been with and has always loved him, in September 2013, it will mark 30 years of a solid loving relationship between them.
-It's been 31 years since June 2012 if you count issue #1 in June1982).
+Joe comic book (the second being Flint/Lady Jaye), they've loved each other for years.
+It's been 32 years since June 2014 if you count issue #1 in June 1982.

 It was Scarlett who was first attracted to Snake Eyes when G.I.
 Joe was being formed.
 Scarlett's first assignment was to train the new team in hand-to-hand combat.
 During the exercises, she met Snake Eyes.
 While she beat most of the team members, she recognized that Snake Eyes was a superior fighter despite the fact that he had allowed her to beat him, allowing her to keep her dignity and respect with the others.
 Scarlett was intrigued by his actions and wanted to know about him, and as a result, they became very close.
 They got to know each other even before the crash and Scarlett was the first person Snake Eyes ever opened up too.
 When the crash with the helicopter happen, Snake Eyes chose to stay and get Scarlett out even when his face was on fire.
 The fact that Scarlett still wanted to be with him after his face was burned and his voice gone… that’s love… real love.